Institute for Clinical and Economic Review: QALY

 QALY stands for Quality-Adjusted Life Year and it is one measurement system used by ICER to determine the value of a drug.
 One QALY is equal to one perfect year of health.
 Critics of the QALY argue that the measurement is too subjective to be used broadly.
-Critics also claim QALYs can be ableist or ageist because disabled or elderly individuals cannot have one year of perfect health based on its criteria.Proponents of the system agree that it may be imperfect, but consider it to be the best available measurement system for quality and quantity of life.
+Critics also claim QALYs can be ableist or ageist because disabled or elderly individuals cannot have one year of perfect health based on its criteria.
+Some critics have sought to ban QALYs as a metric.
+On January 31, 2023, HR 485 was introduced, which would prohibit the use of QALYs.
+Currently QALYs are subject to a limited ban in the Medicare program, this bill would expand the ban to all federal programs.
+Proponents of the system agree that it may be imperfect, but consider it to be the best available measurement system for quality and quantity of life.

+evLYG

+The Equal Value of Life Years Gained, or evLYG, is a measurement system proposed by ICER which measures how much a medical treatment can extend the life of the patient.
+The evLYG measures the cost of a treatment per life year gained regardless of the quality of life provided by that treatment.
+The metric was adopted in response to criticism that the QALY metric was too narrow, and that its focus on quality of life would lead to discrimination against the elderly and disabled.

+Critics of the evLYG metric argue that the metric is too broad and doesn't account for nuance in patient conditions.
+Specifically, evLYG relies on generic patient reported outcomes when dealing with specific and unique situations.
+Critics also argue that the evLYG metric ignores additional dimensions of value, such as how a specific treatment may not add to a person's lifespan but could reduce the overall burden on the healthcare system, saving lives elsewhere.

 Drugs evaluated - reports issued

 It issued a draft report that said Sovaldi wasn’t worth the list price of about $84,000 a year.